ashleychampagne/Web-Scraping-Toolkit/Spreadsheet-Splitting-Workflow.md

     ~~~
     cd Desktop/data
     ~~~
+* Alternately, you can open a Terminal directly at the folder by right clicking on the folder and selecting "New Terminal at Folder" from the drop-down menu.
 * If you type "ls" and press enter you should see the name of your .txt document
     ![terminal](Images/split/terminal.png)
 * Type or copy into terminal the command: